binishmatheww/Notes/README.md

 # Notes
-A simple note taking app developed using Jetpack Compose UI
+A simple note taking app developed using Jetpack Compose.
 <br />

 ## Technologies Used 🛠